Aon Actuary Salary in Greater London Area | £39.6K-£50.6K+ | Levels.fyi

 The median Actuary compensation in Greater London Area package at Aon totals £50.6K per year.
-View the base salary, stock, and bonus breakdowns for Aon's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Aon's total compensation packages.
 Last updated: 11/5/2025

 Company